crate/crate-operator/utils/dc_util/README.md

 - **When no-prestart=true**: PostStart reset-routing behavior is skipped

 ## Sample Logs

+**UPDATE**: With the new persistent logging feature (see "Persistent Logging" section below), dc_util now logs to both STDOUT and a persistent file (`/resource/heapdump/dc_util.log` by default), making hook debugging much easier!

-Please note that you will not be able to see the commands log output!
-It is run in the backgroud by k8s and is not logged to STDOUT where you would expect them.
+Legacy note: Previously, you could not see PreStop hook log output as it wasn't logged to STDOUT where you would expect them.

 ```
 bash-5.2# ./dc_util-linux-amd64 -min-availability PRIMARIES -timeout 120s